WeAreFinByte/solaris-gateway/README.md

 For testing purposes we use the following:

-* [CloudFoundry UAA](https://github.com/cloudfoundry/uaa) as our oauth provider

-The UAA could be run with following command in the root directory of the project:

-`docker run --detach --publish 8080:8080 --mount type=bind,source=${PWD}/uaa/uaa.yml,target=/uaa.yml --env CLOUDFOUNDRY_CONFIG_PATH= --env spring_profiles=default,hsqldb cfidentity/uaa:latest`

-* A custom [resource-server](resource-server) as our service endpoint
+* A custom [solaris-mock-server](solaris-mock-server) as our service endpoint

-Simply run the resource-server using your IDE or using the following command, active profie should be set to `dev`:
+Simply run the solaris-mock-server using your IDE or using the following command, active profie should be set to `dev`:

 `./gradlew bootJar`